-Use a heavy duty engine oil with an API classification of CF, CG-4, CH-4 or CI-4.
+Use a heavy duty diesel oil with an API classification of CF, CG-4, CH-4 or CI-4.
 Change the engine oil and filter after an initial 50 hours of break-in operation.
 Then follow the oil and filter change intervals as specified in the MAINTENANCE SCHEDULE in this manual.
-Westerbeke Corporation does not approve or disapprove of the use of synthetic oils.
+Westerbeke Corporation does not approve or disapprove the use of synthetic oils.
 If synthetic oils are used, engine break-in must be performed using conventional oil.
-Oil change intervals must be as in the MAINTENANCE SCHEDULE, not extended because synthetic oils are used.
+Oil change intervals must be as listed in the MAINTENANCE SCHEDULE section of this manual and not be extended if synthetic oils are used.